Song Machine, Season One: Strange Timez: Musical style

 Critics have primarily described the record as alternative rock, hip hop, and electronic music.
 Critics also noted pop, punk rock, indie rock, electropop, psychedelic pop, R&B, funk, soul, bossa nova, reggae, acid house, and downtempo influences in various specified tracks.

 Soey Kim of Vogue commented that the record "is an ambitious and chaotic amalgamation of sounds and genres", and further specified that the sound ranged from "punk rock to R&B to hip-hop."
 Thomas Smith of NME also noted the album's stylistic diversity, stating that the record is a "varied affair that pulls from Albarn and the band's perchance [sic] for exploration: punk rock sits effortlessly next to glitzy piano ballads, while playful hip-hop and melancholic post-rave ambience soothe our pounding heads."

 Critical reception

-Song Machine, Season One: Strange Timez received generally positive reviews from critics on Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the release received an average score of 81, based on 15 reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gave the album a 7.6 out of 10, based on their assessment of the critical consensus.

 In a positive review, The Guardians Alexis Petridis lauded the album’s guest artists, stating "It's not just that the guests demonstrate Albarn's excellent taste in music, although they do – from St Vincent to Octavian to Georgia to Unknown Mortal Orchestra, at least in the deluxe edition tracks – it's what he chooses to do with their voices."
 Consequence of Sounds Jordan Blum also praised the guest artists, commenting that the album "encapsulates Gorillaz's trademark tongue-in-cheek bizarreness, stylistic flexibility, and enticing incorporation of guest musicians."
 Blum also praised the album's pacing, stating that the album "flows very smoothly nonetheless, maintaining fluid pacing while also shifting styles with consistent regularity."